Angiotensin: Production

 Angiotensin I is converted to angiotensin II (AII) through removal of two C-terminal residues by the enzyme angiotensin-converting enzyme (ACE), primarily through ACE within the lung (but also present in endothelial cells, kidney epithelial cells, and the brain).

+"This conversion reduces the peptide from ten amino acids (angiotensin I) to eight amino acids (angiotensin II), with the removal of the terminal His-Leu dipeptide by ACE."

 Degradation

 Angiotensin II is degraded to angiotensin III by angiotensinases located in red blood cells and the vascular beds of most tissues.
 Angiotensin II has a half-life in circulation of around 30 seconds, whereas, in tissue, it may be as long as 15–30 minutes.
 Other cleavage products of ACE, seven or nine amino acids long, are also known; they have differential affinity for angiotensin receptors, although their exact role is still unclear.

 Physiological effects

 Angiotensin II exhibits endocrine, autocrine/paracrine, and intracrine functions.

 It promotes aldosterone release from the adrenal cortex, as well as arginine vasopressin release from the posterior pituitary.

 It acts directly upon the proximal tubules of the kidney to regulate water and Na+ reabsorption, promoting reabsorption at very low concentrations while increasingly inhibiting reabsorption with increasing concentrations.
 In the proximal tubule, it promotes Na^{+} reabsorption and H^{+} excretion (which is coupled to bicarbonate reabsorption) by the Na^{+}/H^{+} exchanger.

-It causes venous and arterial vasoconstriction by a Gq alpha subunit-coupled receptor upon vascular smooth muscle cells (with downstream IP3-dependent mechanism causing a rise in intracellular Ca^{2+} to effect smooth muscle excitation-contraction coupling), thus acting to increase blood pressure.
+It causes venous and arterial vasoconstriction by a G_{q} alpha subunit-coupled receptor upon vascular smooth muscle cells (with downstream IP3-dependent mechanism causing a rise in intracellular Ca^{2+} to effect smooth muscle excitation-contraction coupling), thus acting to increase blood pressure.